SpaceXpanse/Whitepaper/README.md

 ### Community

-**MetaLog Social Network**
+**MetaLog** - Decentarized Social Network
 Open source
 Non-profit - Foundation operated
-- Full-blown Decentralized Social Network in the blockchain, usable within every platform's metaverse and/or DApp
+- Full-blown social network in the blockchain, usable within every platform's metaverse and/or DApp

-**MetaDAO**
-Open source
+**MetaDAO** - Decentralized Autonomous Organisation Open source
 Non-profit - Foundation operated
-- Full-blown Decentralized Autonomous Organisation application to serve as crowdfunding hub for user's projects within the platform and more
+- Full-blown application to serve as crowdfunding hub for user's projects within the platform and more

 ### Entertainment
-**SpaceXpanse: Wanderers** metaverse
+**SpaceXpanse: Wanderers** - A space exploration game in it's own metaverse
 Closed-source Real-time Massive Multiplayer Open World Sandbox game with realistic look, physics and economics
 For-profit - Legal entity operated
 - Developed on top of **SpaceXpanse Metaverse Simulator** with the help from various development tools /TBA/.